Three reasons that are preventing young people in the USA from getting married today, and it’s not just finances

 The bottom line, a dark force is changing the marriage culture

 Pew research in 2020 indicates that more than half of Americans say marriage is not essential to leading a fulfilling life.
-Thanks to how Hollywood and social media platforms portray a happy life—devoid of conservative morals.
+After all, Hollywood celebrities portray a happy life—devoid of having a nuclear family.